danielogg92/Finite-Element-Analysis-of-Concrete-using-Python/README.md

-# Finite-Element-of-concrete-usign-python
+# Finite-Element-Analysis-of-Concrete-usign-Python

-The Finite Element Analysis and Design of Concrete Structures Using Python
+The Finite Element Analysis and Design of Concrete Structures Using Python (FEACP)